armbian/documentation/docs/Hardware_Allwinner.md

 # Generic howto for Allwinner devices

-## Legacy or Vanilla kernel ?
+## Legacy or mainline kernel ?

-Many Armbian images come in two flavours : Legacy (using an older kernel version) and Vanilla (up-to-date kernel).
+Many Armbian images come in two flavours : Legacy (using an older kernel version) and mainline (up-to-date kernel).
 Depending on kernel version, the procedure to enable/disable features is not the same :

  * Legacy kernel : FEX
- * Vanilla kernel : DT (Device Tree)
+ * Mainline kernel : DT (Device Tree)

 ## How to reconfigure video output? ##

-This affect Vanilla kernel only.
+This affect mainline kernel only.

 U-Boot supports hdmi and lcd output on Allwinner sunxi SoCs, lcd output requires the `CONFIG_VIDEO_LCD_MODE` Kconfig value to be set.